-Because you wouldn’t tell someone with a broken arm to “just think positive”.
+Because you wouldn’t tell someone with a broken arm to “just think positive”

 Toxic positivity, what is it?
 You know that horrible feeling we’ve all had.
-You’re with a friend, a colleague, a family member, and they’re telling you about their problems, maybe it’s infertility, maybe it’s not.
+You’re with a friend, a colleague or a family member and they’re telling you about their problems, maybe it’s infertility, maybe it’s not.
 Something specific, and personal.
 You can tell it’s weighing them down and you want more than anything to have a Morgan Freeman moment – place your hand on their shoulder, look deep into their eyes, and say something so profound, so impactful, that it changes their entire outlook on life.
 But you’re not Morgan Freeman and this isn’t a film, it’s real life, and you have absolutely no idea what to say.
 For those of us supporting loved ones who are trying to become pregnant, it’s an all too familiar feeling.
 But our determination to help by fixing everything can often lead our internal monologue to sound a bit like this:

 “That’s horrible, I feel so bad for them.
 Oh wait, they’re not talking anymore…oh ummm…say something!
 For god’s sake think of something!
 Anything!!”